Cremation is the preferred choice for almost 70% of funerals today for a variety of reasons.

 All chapels are accessible for wheelchair users.

-Another option many families choose is for the family to attend the committal service first, and then hold a Service of Thanksgiving afterwards.
-Some families choose to hold a funeral service and committal in church, with the coffin then being taken to the crematorium without the family present.
+Alternatively, some families choose for the funeral service to be held in a different venue, such as a local church.
+If so, the service at the crematorium would take the form of a short committal – either attended by close family only, or open to all who may wish to attend.
+Traditionally, this would take place after the funeral service in the church or chapel, although another option some families choose is for the family to attend the committal service first, and then hold a Service of Thanksgiving afterwards.
+Some families choose to hold the funeral service and committal in church, with the coffin then being taken to the crematorium without the family present.

 After a cremation, cremated remains can be scattered in the crematorium grounds, or we can collect them from the crematorium, and either return them to the family for a private scattering, or arrange for a burial in a local churchyard or cemetery.